 Forest School at Hillside is an opportunity for your child to experience nature and the outdoor environment in a safe, secure and hands on way.

-At Hillside we are fortunate to have large school grounds which include an enclosed woodland area, large play grounds, open spaces and sensory areas which host a wide variety of trees, plants and wild life.
-We also have an outdoor forest school classroom and polytunnel for growing our own plants.
+At Hillside we are fortunate to have large school grounds which include an enclosed woodland area, large play grounds, open spaces and sensory areas which host a wide variety of trees, plants and wildlife.

 Forest School activities are run by trained staff.